haetch/techmaturgy-club/entries/221121-body-electric.md

 ---
 layout: post
-title: I Sing to the Body Electric
+title: i sing to the body electric (especially when my power's out)
 ---

 > Viktor is, among other things, a body.
 He is, thanks to his body, so much more.